 #on-call.
 When you click Save, the new destination now appears in the list.

-Now that we have a destination to send the alert to, we can create the condition and rule.
-Conditions are set on a Stream, so we need to open the Stream that will use the condition.
+Now that we have a destination to send the alert to, we can create the alert on a Stream.
 We have a Stream that monitors the

 androidservice, so we’ll use that.